Manosir/ammonia-ml-catalyst-discovery/README.md

 python -m pip install -e ".[test]"
 ```

 The editable installation installs the `ammonia_ai` package from `src/` and the test dependency.
-The project’s runtime dependencies are declared in `pyproject.toml`.
+Runtime dependencies are declared in `pyproject.toml`.

-### Alternative requirements-file installation
+An alternative installation is:

 ```bash
 python -m pip install -r requirements.txt